 The story takes place in Meruza, a fictional war-torn South American nation that straddles the Andes.
 Meruza was seized by a military dictatorship and has been subject to harsh rule, but the people are stirring for freedom.
 Pachamama is their chosen leader and a symbol of their hope, the "Meruzan Statue of Liberty."
-[Link removed - login to see]">In the game's intro, Pachamama and her bodyguard, Manuel, are en route to the Meruzan capital Horizonte to join pro-democracy supporters.
+[Link removed - login to see], Pachamama and her bodyguard, Manuel, are en route to the Meruzan capital Horizonte to join pro-democracy supporters.
 But the military has other plans.
 A bomb goes off in the cargo hold, hurling Pachamama, Manuel and a handful of other survivors onto the snowy peaks of Aconcagua.

 You will play mostly as Katoh, a Japanese freelance journalist with a love for mountain climbing.
 He was initially on board the airliner to interview Pachamama before her big return to the capital, but now, like the others, his only goal is to survive and get off the mountain.
 The mantle of leadership falls into his hands.
 And in true Japanese form, it is Katoh who remains the voice of reason and resolve in the face of crisis, keeping the team focused on the tasks at hand.